Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Intro.md

 ## Hello World!

+> <span class="note">NOTE</span> If you directly want to start with a more complex app such as a website or webservice, have a look at our [project templates](/documentation/content/templates).

-To create our first application using the GenHTTP framework, open a terminal and enter the following command to create a new
+To create our first application using the GenHTTP framework from scratch, open a terminal and enter the following command to create a new
 [.NET 6](https://dotnet.microsoft.com/download) application: